tryton/tryton-client/doc/usage.rst

 The tool bar contains some often used menu functions mapped to icons.
 In addition to the menu bar the tool bar contains a button called *Attachment*.
-The attachment item handles the document management system of Tryton which is able to attach files to an arbitrary :term:`model`.
-The button has two functions.
-It is showing how many attachments are linked to the current view.
+The attachment item handles the document management system of Tryton which is able to attach files to any arbitrary :term:`model`.
+The button is showing how many attachments are linked to the current view.
 On click it opens the attachment :term:`dialog`.
 This dialog has the following layout:

 * Preview: Show a preview picture of the selected attachment
 * Description: Show and edit free text description for the selected attachment